-Snap Search is a simple, user-friendly search feature, which is ideal for searching through footage over a lengthy timespan.
-This feature tool is most effective for identifying specic changes in the surveillance scene, particularly in areas characterised by a high level of activity.
+Snap Search is a simple, user-friendly search feature, which is ideal for searching through footage over a lengthy time span.
+This feature tool is most effective for identifying specific changes in the surveillance scene, particularly in areas characterized by a high level of activity.

-Examples include the ability to pinpoint the exact time that a specic item was removed from its location, or when an entry or exit point was left unlocked.
+Examples include the ability to pinpoint the exact time that a specific item was removed from its location, or when an entry or exit point was left unlocked.

 The Motion Search Feature automatically finds the footage associated with motion in user-defined areas.
 A Manhattan-Style graphic below the video will show any motion in that scene and drawing a rectangle over the area you want to search for motion then updates the Manhattan, showing only the motion in the defined area.

 Clicking an individual marker of the Manhattan will show the associated footage.
 Users are also able to set the motion detection sensitivity to best fit the specific scene.
 There is also no pre-configuration needed and no mastering required as the entire scene is monitored.

 Examples include the ability to see if an individual entered a specified area during the course of the day, and to monitor who entered at a specific gate or door over a specified period of time.